anbox-cloud/discourse-docs/exp/containers.md

 `deleted` | The container is deleted and will be removed from the AMS database soon.
 `error` | An error occurred while processing the container.
 The container is stopped.
 Further information about the error can be viewed with `amc show <container id>`.

+## Development mode

+AMS allows to start a container in a development mode.
+This will turn off certain features, which are active in a container otherwise.
+The mode is mainly useful for development of addons inside an Anbox container.

+When development mode is turned on, the container will not send status updates to AMS when the Anbox runtime is terminated.
+This allows you to restart the Anbox runtime inside the container providing an easy way to test [addons](https://discourse.ubuntu.com/t/addons/25293) or other extensions.

+Inside an Anbox container development mode can be detected by looking at the `devmode` field in the `/var/lib/anbox/session.yaml` configuration file.
+If it is set to `true` then development mode is active, otherwise it is not.

 ## Managing containers